Islandora-Collaboration-Group/ISLE/docs/03_installation_new_site/new_site_installation_guide_single.md

 This subdirectory houses SQL scripts necessary for a one time creation of your associated new site and `fedora3` database.

+You'll want to rename `newsite_sample_db.sql` to the database or domain name of your choice.

 * Edit the contents of `newsite_sample_db.sql` to create the new drupal site database and user.

     * Line 1: Change the database name from `newsite_sample_db` to the database name of your choice.